 What Is The DUPRO or During Production Inspection?

 The DUPRO Inspection is a product inspection conducted during the manufacturing phase of production.
 The DUPRO is also known as during the production inspection, as its main purpose is to find any errors during the product’s manufacturing phase.
-Most manufacturing errors are easier to fix during the production process instead of when the goods are completed.
+Most manufacturing errors are easier to fix during the production process than when the goods are completed.

 You can find out more about DUPRO by reading our blog DUPRO, During the Production Product Inspection Guide by clicking here.